GENI-NSF/geni-tools/README-stitching.txt

  1. Be sure you can run Omni.

  2. Design a topology.
-Write a standard GENI v3 RSpec.
+Write a standard GENI v3 RSpec or build one with a graphical tool like Flack.
 Include 1 or more `<link>`s between interfaces on 2 compute nodes.
 E.G.
 {{{
 #!xml